Brotherhood of Belarusian Peasants: Szymaniuk's unit

 Part of Szymaniuk's subordinates, who avoided arrest, took refuge in the Białowieża Forest, where they formed a partisan unit led by Jan Grycuk (pseudonym Czort).
 The local press referred to them as the "Czortowcy".
 Soon, Szymaniuk returned from Kaunas and took command of the unit, appointing Andrzej Tomaszuk, pseudonym Pietrenko, as his deputy.
 According to Tomaszuk's testimony, the group consisted of 24 people, while other sources report between 15 and 200 fighters.
 Szymaniuk was likely a Soviet agent.

 On April 7, the unit robbed the gamekeeper's house in Witowo.
 On April 17, they set fire to wood stockpiles along the Czeremcha–Hajnówka railway line.
-The wood belonged to the Vilnius Directorate of the State Railways.
+The wood belonged to the Vilnius Directorate of the Polish State Railways.
 In the following days, they burned a railway bridge over the Narewka near Białowieża.

 On the night of April 28–29, the partisans attacked the town of Kleszczele.
 They seized the police station, killing two officers.
 The attackers took "7 rifles with ammunition, uniforms, stamps, some correspondence, money, and personal belongings of the policemen".
 They then raided Onufry Sawicki's restaurant, killing the owner and his mother.
 They stole "500 thousand marks, gold coins, two silver watches, a gold chain, clothes, underwear, about 100 bottles of vodka, liqueur, and food".
 Disguised as policemen, they unsuccessfully tried to break into the Roman Catholic rectory.
 They left Kleszczele on a stolen cart.

 In retaliation for the Kleszczele attack, the authorities organized a manhunt involving police and military forces.
 On May 6, after a skirmish in the Białowieża Forest, five saboteurs were captured.
 On May 24, a summary court in Białystok sentenced four of them to death: Andrzej Tomaszuk, Demian Martyniuk, Iwan Sacharczuk, and Iwan Piceluk.
 The youngest, 16-year-old Pantelejmon Niczyporuk, had his death sentence commuted to life imprisonment.
 Those who remained free ceased their armed activities and decided to flee to Lithuania.
 During the attempt to cross the border, two were apprehended, and the others returned to their villages.
 In the fall of 1922, Herman Szymaniuk intended to defect to the Polish side but was asked to reveal the entire structure of the underground organization.
 This request and the death sentences for his unit's members led him to abandon his initial plans.
 He chose to flee to the Belarusian SSR.
 According to unconfirmed reports, he became the director of a shoe factory in Mogilev.
 In 1937, he was arrested by the NKVD, and his fate remains unknown.
 Nothing is known about the subsequent fate of Jan Grycuk ("Czort").